LoganJF/hormonaltuning/README.md

 # hormonaltuning
-A collection of functions, and examples associated with (Fickling et al., 2025), project ought not be used until ~ April 2025 when documentation, testing, and proper packaging is complete.
-But, feel free to take a gander now iffin you wish.
+A collection of the functions used to produce analyses seen in (Fickling et al., 2025, Journal of Neurophysiology).

 How do I use hormonaltuning?
 -------------
 hormonaltuning is used primarily for spike feature extraction (requiring neural spike which are already detected, see github.com/LoganJF/stns), as well as clustering of these spikes using various approaches.
-If one is interested in replicating/reproducing/extending the analyses seen in (Fickling et al., 2025), this is a good palce to start!
+If one is interested in replicating/reproducing/extending the analyses seen in (Fickling et al., 2025), this is a good place to start!

 ```python
 from hormontaltuning import feature_extraction_preprocessing_pipeline